Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 	- Seen if using the G1 Garbage Collector.
 	- Space is in "Heap" memory.
 	- This memory space is for objects that have existed for a long time in the Survivor Space.
+- `ZGC Young Generation`
+	- Seen if using the Z Garbage Collector.
+	- Space is in "Heap" memory.
+	- This memory space is for newly created objects and ones that have survived 1 or some garbage collection cycles.
+- `ZGC Old Generation`
+	- Seen if using the Z Garbage Collector.
+	- Space is in "Heap" memory.
+	- This memory space is for objects that have survived multiple garbage collection cycles.
 - `Metaspace`
 	- Space is in Metaspace ("Non-Heap") memory.
 	- Used for storing metaspace data (see above).